Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 Note: security controls for signing and encrypting of application level messages will be part of a separate extension, [Signing and Encryption](#signing-and-encryption).

 ### Transport security
-APIs can be accessed from any location on the internet.
-Information is only exchanged over TLS-based secured connections.
+One should secure all APIs assuming they can be accessed from any location on the internet.
+Information MUST be exchanged over TLS-based secured connections.
 No exceptions, so everywhere and always.
 One SHOULD follow [the latest NCSC guidelines for TLS](https://english.ncsc.nl/publications/publications/2019/juni/01/it-security-guidelines-for-transport-layer-security-tls)

 <div class="rule" id="api-11">
   <p class="rulelab"><strong>API-11</strong>: Secure connections using TLS</p>